Home

 Additional information

 Zenith Energy is responsible for the design, construction, ownership, operation, and maintenance of the Mt Weld Hybrid Power Station, which will have a total installed capacity of 65 MW upon completion.
 Early construction works began in 2023 under Preliminary and Early Works Agreements with Lynas.
-This collaboration with Lynas further solidifies Zenith Energy’s leadership in the renewable energy transition within the mining sector, with contracted wind capacity now exceeding 100 MW.
+This collaboration with Lynas further solidifies Zenith Energy’s leadership in the renewable energy transition within the mining sector.

 Project name